 When you talk about backpacks, it could be for hiking, walking, traveling, biking or just for work.
 So, rather than tell you that this pack is right for you – you have to see the kinds of “features” it includes (or does not have) and whether this is an issue for you.

 Some people like to just stuff everything in one single compartment, while others like lots of places to organize their stuff.
-You have to figure out what you will use the pack for and what features you would like (or cannot live without).
+You have to figure out what you will use the pack for and

 Having said that, Deuter and Osprey do differ quite a lot on this front, so take a close look at the specific packs you want and how they compare.